logo Platinum level

 bronze level Bronze 0-599 0-59th

-Tommy Edman (wrist) was able to take batting practice from the left side of the plate for the first time on Friday.
+Tommy Edman (wrist) has been cleared to take batting practice from both sides of the plate.

 Tommy EdmanSTL - 2B,SS,OF